hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 ## Q93

-- write workloads faster in a multi-regional instance
+- Spanner
+- Design a schema that prevents hotspots and other performance issues.
-- For optimal write latency, place compute resources for write-heavy workloads within or close to the default leader region.
+- For optimal **write latency**, place compute resources for write-heavy workloads within or close to the default leader region.
+- For optimal **read performance** outside of the default leader region, use **staleness** of at least 15 seconds.
 - https://cloud.google.com/spanner/docs/instance-configurations#multi-region-best-practices

 ## Q94